emqx/emqx-docs/en_US/faq/faq.md

 ## What's a mqueue?
-How to configure mqueues in EMQX?
+How to Configure mqueues in EMQX?

 **Tags:** [*Message Queue*](tags.md#message-queue)